Psitegrad/MiA-BSFD-Modding-Tools/README.md

 **Note** : Your console output might be more *verbose* than mine, this was confirmed in another person's system and is considered normal.
 As long as the verification in step 4. is positive, all is good.

-4. Confirm the number of files paked, if this corresponds to the content of your mod folder the paking was successful, proceed to the next step.
+4. Confirm the number of files paked, if this corresponds to the content of your mod folder then the paking was successful, proceed to the next step.

     If you get an error, 0 files were added, or the generated .pak file is empty, then the paking failed.